| The September 11 2001 terrorist

 likely to have unintended consequences that include reinforcing

+forms of social division and exclusion.
 A third and larger dimension of the technological aspect

 of surveillance practices is that seeking superior technologies